mitmath/1806/summaries.md

 Continued discussion of ODEs from last lecture, focusing now on oscillating solutions and complex eigenvalues λ (see notebook).
 Then reformulated the solution of dx/dt=Ax in terms of the [matrix exponential](https://en.wikipedia.org/wiki/Matrix_exponential) eᴬᵗ, and discussed the properties of this fascinating and important matrix operation.

 **Further reading:** Strang, section 6.3 and video [lecture 23](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-23-differential-equations-and-exp-at/).

+## Lecture 26 (November 15)

+Finished matrix-exponential notes from lecture 25.

+Began discussing **symmetric matrices**.
+A real-symmetric matrix A (i.e. a real A where A = Aᵀ), has three key properties:

+* All the eigenvalues λ are **real**.
+(It follows that the eigenvectors are real too.)
+* Eigenvalues for different λ are **orthogonal** (and hence eigenvectors can be chosen to be **orthonormal**).
+* The matrix is always **diagonalizable** (no funny defective case).

+This is extremely important.
+Just by looking at the *structure* of such a matrix, we learn a lot.
+And symmetric matrices come up in lots of physics and engineering applications (e.g. we already saw the symmetric matrix AYAᵀ in circuit problems), and the properties above are often intimately related to crucial physical facts.

+## Complex matrices, vectors, and dot products: the adjoint H

+To prove the facts claimed about symmetric matrices above, we need to generalize our notion of a "dot product" to complex vectors.
+The "transpose" is actually not the right notion here.
+Instead, we define:

+* xᴴ and Aᴴ are the **conjugate-transpose** of a vector or matrix (that is, you transpose and then take the complex conjugate of every element).
+This is also called the [adjoint](https://en.wikipedia.org/wiki/Conjugate_transpose) operation.  *For a real matrix, the adjoint is the same as the transpose.*

+For complex vectors, the dot product x⋅y is xᴴy, *not* xᵀy.
+And the length of a vector ‖x‖² = x⋅x = xᴴx.
+Defined this way, it has the key property:

+* ‖x‖² = x⋅x = ∑ᵢ|xᵢ|² ≥ 0, and = 0 only for x=0.

+If you look back at 18.06 and you change our real vectors to complex vectors, just change every transpose to an adjoint.
+This includes for Gram-Schmidt and orthonormal bases!
+And if you look back at 18.06 and change real matrices to complex matrices, again the right thing is to *change every transpose (T) to adjoint (H)*:

+* The normal equations for minimizing ‖Ax-b‖ are AᴴAx̂=Aᴴb.
+* If the columns of Q are orthonormal, then QᴴQ = I.
+* The projection matrix onto C(A) is A(AᴴA)⁻¹Aᴴ
+* The left nullspace is N(Aᴴ) ⟂ C(A), and N(A) ⟂ C(Aᴴ).
+* A square matrix Q with orthonormal columns (Q⁻¹=Qᴴ) is called **unitary**.
+(Formerly "orthogonal".)
+* If A=Aᴴ, the matrix is called **Hermitian**.

+Again, for real matrices/vectors, the adjoint = the transpose, so everything we've done before is just a special case of the complex case with zero imaginary parts.

+**Further reading:** Strang, sections 6.3–6.4, 9.2; video [lecture 23](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-23-differential-equations-and-exp-at/), [lecture 25](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-25-symmetric-matrices-and-positive-definiteness/), and [lecture 26](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-26-complex-matrices-fast-fourier-transform/).